ericcornelissen/svgo-action/CONTRIBUTING.md

 All integrations tests go into the `test/integration` folder.
 An integration test suite aims to verify that different units work together correctly.
-As such, while an integration test should still focus on one thing, it is not necessary to mock anything.
-Exceptions being, e.g., file system operations.
+As such, while an integration test should still focus on one thing, it is generally not necessary to mock anything (exceptions include file system operations and network communication).

 ### Mutation Testing

-We employ [Mutation Testing] to improve the quality of unit tests.
+We make use of [Mutation Testing] to improve the quality of unit tests.
 We use the mutation testing framework [StrykerJS].
 By default the mutation tests run on all the source code using all the unit tests.
-After running the mutation tests, the mutation report is available in HTML format at `_reports/mutation/index.html`.
+After running the mutation tests, a mutation report is available in HTML format at `_reports/mutation/index.html`.

 You can change the mutation test configuration (in `stryker.config.js`) to focus on a subset of the source code or unit tests (we ask that you don't commit such